 The 30 Most Popular Fonts in Graphic Design

 If you’re stuck on choosing the best font for your designs, we can help.
-Here are 30 fonts loved by designers everywhere.
+Here are 30 common fonts loved by designers everywhere.

 From the traditional and classy serif, to techy and clean sans serif fonts, we look at 30 most popular fonts in graphic design.